Grades: 9-12 (Science, Chemistry and Biology)

-Ammonia Test Strips, square test vials and ammonia colour matching cards
+Ammonia Test Strips, square test vials (or disposable beakers if you have the new version of the ammonia test) and ammonia colour matching cards/charts

 Objectives: Students will expand their knowledge of the problems caused by ammonia in drinking water sources.
 Students will investigate the quality of their local water and that of a number of samples from the surrounding area.
 Students will act to help any communities which are found to have improperly disinfected drinking water.

 Begin collecting water samples from nearby communities as early as possible.
 Some of your students or fellow teachers may be from an outside community or planning to visit an outside community, ask them to bring in a water sample.
 It would be ideal to get some samples from places that get their water from different sources and treatment facilities.
 Samples as small as 20mL will be okay and almost any clean, well-rinsed container will do, just make sure it is labeled with the location where it was collected.
 Materials to test your local water plus five outside samples are provided.